dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/configuration.md

 * For server-side configuration:
   * See <xref:fundamentals/configuration/index> for guidance.
-  * Only configuration in the project's root app settings files are loaded.
+  * Only configuration in the project's root app settings files is loaded.
   * The remainder of this article only applies to client-side configuration in the `.Client` project.
 * For client-side configuration (`.Client` project), configuration is loaded from the following app settings files:
   * `wwwroot/appsettings.json`.